 12.8.
-Process Evaluation
+Process Evaluation Sub-Study

 Implementation fidelity, that is, the degree to which an intervention is delivered as intended, is crucial for accurately interpreting findings of explanatory trials, but is a particular concern for pragmatic complex intervention trials, where intervention adherence is, by design, less tightly controlled by the research team.
-Drawing on data collected during the internal pilot (e.g. screening logs, case report forms), we will classify sites based on their intervention adherence and, using a deviant case sampling strategy, we will select the two with the highest adherence rates and the two with the lowest.
+Drawing on data collected during the internal pilot we will classify sites based on their intervention adherence and, using a deviant case sampling strategy, we will select the two with the highest adherence rates and the two with the lowest.
 We will employ a rapid ethnographic approach to document how the intervention works 'in the field' and better understand reasons for variance.
-We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours, including observations of training events), shadowing of respective trial 'champions', and semi-structured interviews with approximately 15-20 clinical and trial staff.
+We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours)shadowing of trial staff and semi-structured interviews with approximately 15-20 clinical and trial staff.

 Ethnographic data will be captured in the form of in situ field notes and audio-recorded debrief reflections of researchers at the end of each day's observations.
-To facilitate reflexivity, regular team debriefs will also be held.
-All audio-recorded material (i.e. interviews, observer debriefs, and team debriefs) will be fully transcribed, anonymised, and imported into the NVivo software for coding and analysis.
+Staff interviews will be recorded and automatically transcribed using MT Teams transcription function.
+The researcher responsible for the data collection will check the accuracy of the transcripts, remove any identifying information, and subsequently import the fully anonymised transcripts into the NVivo software for coding and analysis.
 Data analysis will be based on the constant comparative method and informed by 'sensitising concepts' from the literature (e.g. concepts from organisational theory and implementation science), as well as discussions within the wider trial team.
+For further detailed information on the Process Evaluation Sub-Study, please refer to Appendix H.